Mediating Conflict in Situ

 McMillan Park was once used as a park space, filled with a diverse community.
 Below ground, its catacomb-like cells filtered water from the Potomac.
 Decommissioned and fenced off since WWII, the 26-acre site stands in the middle of staggering gentrification in NW Washington, DC, and is the focus of an ongoing battle between developers, community activists, and city officials.

 Place builds on placemaking principles to transform the site into a three month long interactive exhibition, designed as a conduit for resolution, inspiring a path forward for the community through the power of play, story, and collective action.

 Spatial and environmental graphic design leverage the unique qualities of the space, encouraging observation of McMillan's design and inspiring an appreciation for its history.
-For example, ten of the 2100 manholes are activated as wayfinding, guiding visitors to and through the site with the wisdom of urban planners.
+For example, twelve of the 2100 manholes are activated as wayfinding, guiding visitors to and through the site with the wisdom of urban planners.

 In case you're curious to know how McMillan Park is doing these days, it's still sitting behind its fence, steeped in controversy and debate in the middle of the most rapid growth and development in the country.